-Auckland is New Zealand's largest city and main hub for transportation.
+Auckland is New Zealand's largest city and central hub for transportation.
 Located in the North Island, it is also the most populous urban area in the country with a population estimated at 1.415 million in 2016.

 The 2016 population of 1,415,550 in Auckland accounts for 33.4% of the country's population.
-The Auckland Council area has a larger population estimated at 1.57 million and it is part of the larger Auckland Region, which includes many rural towns and areas to the south, along with the islands of the Hauraki Gulf.
+The Auckland Council area has a larger population estimated at 1.57 million, and it is part of the larger Auckland Region, which includes many rural towns and areas to the south, along with the islands of the Hauraki Gulf.
 The urban population density is 1,210 people per square kilometer.

 While 70% of the Auckland area is rural, 90% of Aucklanders live in urban areas.

 Auckland is very multi-cultural.
 Most residents are of European descent, mainly British and Irish, but there are large communities of Asian, Pacific Islander, and Maori as well.
 Auckland is home to the largest Polynesian population of any city on earth.
 It also has a much higher percentage of Asian people than anywhere else in New Zealand.

 Auckland is the most cosmopolitan city in the country with ethnic groups from around the world.
 40% of the city's population are born overseas.

 According to the 2013 New Zealand census, the ethnic breakdown of Auckland was as follows:

 More than 50% of people in Auckland are Christian, but less than 10% attend church regularly.
 Nearly 40% of the population claims no religious affiliation.
 Common denominations include Roman Catholic, Anglican, and Presbyterian.